mqqz/philly-insights/README.md

 In both client and server, must run 'npm install --force'.
 Any additional npm installations that must be done (such as for Express) must also use --force.

-Additionally, before starting the server, run 'export mongopassword=<password>'.
+Additionally, before starting the server, run 'export mongopassword=thePassword'.

 The actual password is contained in the extra credit section of our final project report. (did not put it here for security).